-College of LAS > Academics > Latin American and Latino Studies > Student Resources >
+College of Liberal Arts & Social Sciences > Academics > Latin American and Latino Studies > Student Resources >

 - ASPIRA of Illinois -- ASPIRA, Inc. of Illinois is a Puerto Rican not-for profit organization committed to the self-determination of Latinos through education, leadership development and cultural awareness.

 - Casa Aztlan -- Acknowledging the strengths of Mexican families, Casa Aztlán seeks to sustain the strong cultural identity of the Pilsen community by organizing and educating residents and providing supportive services in order to combat social violence, discrimination and poverty.

 - Casa Guatemala -- The Casa Guatemala organization is dedicated to organizing our community so that it may, for itself, secure inherent, basic human rights, which include the right to live any where one chooses, free from fear, ignorance, poverty or repression in a society which turns away and does nothing.